Consent and Surrogate Decision Making

 If the decision of an authorized agent or proxy seems to conflict directly with instructions in a living will or other clear instructions given by the patient, the outcome depends on the scope of discretion given to the agent or proxy.
 Normally, the durable power of attorney for health care confers broad decision-making discretion on the agent so that instructions serve as guidance, not mandates.
 Nevertheless, the health care practitioner should determine whether the document gives the agent broad discretion beyond the written instructions or limits the agent to the written instructions.
 Legal advice may be needed.

-If a patient’s decision-making capacity, a surrogate's authority, or the ethical or legal appropriateness of a particular treatment decision is disputed, consultation with an institutional ethics committee or similar body is advisable.
+Such consultation is also advisable if a patient’s decision-making capacity, a surrogate's authority, or the ethical or legal appropriateness of a particular treatment decision is disputed.
 If agreement on an ethically and legally sound resolution cannot be reached, health care practitioners or their institution may need to request court review.
 Many institutions make the ethics committee available on short notice; judicial review is typically more time-consuming.

 Patient choice is not limitless.
 For example, health care practitioners are not required to provide treatments that are medically or ethically inappropriate, such as those that are against generally accepted health care standards.
 However, sometimes there are legitimate differences of opinion regarding what is inappropriate.
 Labeling a treatment as "futile" does not generally help if said treatment may affect outcomes other than mortality or morbidity that are important to the patient.
 Physicians do not have to act against their conscience, but if they cannot comply with a requested course of action, consultation with an ethics committee is advisable.
 They may also have a responsibility under state law to try to transfer a patient to another physician or institution of the patient’s choice.